Invoicing Blog Help Create account

 FIZ alerts you to these obligations and, with the Auto plan, automatically submits the final declarations.

-Can you reopen later?
+Can you open again later?

 When it makes sense to close — and when it doesn’t